CreditGuru.comCorporate Credit & Risk Management Solutions

 What is a FICO® score?

 FICO® Score stands for 'Fair Isaac Company Score' is a credit-score* between 300 and 850® (FICO® Scores range: 300-850®).
-The score, as indicated by its name, was developed by the Fair Isaac Company and is now used by creditors (lenders) to determine the credit risk of a borrower.
+The score, as indicated by its name, was developed by the Fair Isaac Company (now FICO) a data analytics company based in San Jose, California and is now used by creditors (lenders) to determine the credit risk of a borrower.
 A high score is a favourable score for consumer.
 It could translate into not just a quick approval of a loan but also into a lower rate.

 Most of the financial institutions in North America use this as a standard for benchmarking consumer risk, for granting or qualifying home loans, car loans and credit cards.
 Millions of lending decisions are made on a FICO® Score each year.
 The score is percentile based and depending upon how the rest of the country fairs, a score of 765 may be deemed as average.
 The higher the score the better it is for a consumer.